Hei-dev/ai2-Convertor/README.md

 Fast forward to today, we have learnt many things since our idea back in 2016-17.
 I have recently gone back into AI2 and deep dive into the algrithm behind AI2.
 I have investigated in the aia file and learn about the aia project structure.
 Then I have decided to work on this project out of passion.

 ## Type of application
-This app is intended to be able to run on any platform, no matter if you are a MacOS or Windows user, Desktop or Mobile user.<br />
+This app is intended to be able to run on any platform, no matter if you are a MacOS or Windows user, Desktop or Mobile user.\
 This app is also intended to be able to run serverless so that the user can download the files and use it offline.

 ## Usage